New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 A well-defined security boundary has the property that an agent operating entirely within it cannot cause harm beyond acceptable risk.
 If the boundary is drawn correctly, even a fully compromised agent — manipulated by prompt injection, hallucinating wildly, or adversarially controlled — is contained.
 The damage is bounded by the boundary.

 The challenge is that security boundaries are often implicit rather than explicit.
 An agent's boundary is whatever its MCP client configuration and server capabilities happen to permit.
-Without a tool like Intercept that makes boundaries explicit and enforceable, the boundary is undefined — meaning the agent's effective boundary is 'everything accessible through configured MCP servers.'
+Without a tool like PolicyLayer that makes boundaries explicit and enforceable, the boundary is undefined — meaning the agent's effective boundary is 'everything accessible through configured MCP servers.'

 HOW POLICYLAYER USES THIS